A Collection of Stories and Reflections

 The Dunera Boys: Accidental Immigrants

 This is a story worth telling and experiencing.
 One of the lesser known events from the Second World War when some two thousand political refugees fleeing Nazi persecution in Britain were detained, interned, deported to Australia under horrific conditions and ended up in POW camps.
 There’s a museum dedicated to them and their story I visited in the southern NSW town Of Hay.
-The museum is housed in a couple of rail carriages at Hay Railway Station.

 The Eternal Observer: Encounters with God, Creation and Religion